MaiJi97/Leetcode/README.md

 1) Recursion
 2) Pointers </br>
 a. current, previous, next pointers </br>
-b. fast & slow pointers </br>
+b. fast & slow pointers: To detect cycle, to find the midpoint, to locate the element that is n places from the tail, etc. </br>
 c. dummy pointer </br>

    What is the purpose of dummy node?
 To standardize the situation, for example, make the linked list never to be empty or headless (eg: in case when the   first node is the node we want to remove)

 Note: </br>
 1. For variable that we do not need to track values, we can manipute on them directly instead of create a new variable from it.
 Same for pointers, some problems is all about manipulate the pointers, try not to create too many variables.